Tarrant County Coronavirus Hotline

 Declaration of Local Disaster Amended

 Today Mayor Trevino signed a fifth amended declaration of local disaster, which the City Council will consider extending during a meeting at 6 p.m. on Monday, April 6.
-Read the latest declaration, which is in concert with the latest county and state executive orders, here.
+Read the fifth amended declaration, which is in concert with the latest county and state executive orders.

 Update from Republic Waste: Bulk & Limb Collections